The United States Of Metal: The Best Band From Every State In America

 Required Listening: Exterminate (2008)

 Fewer than 10,000 people live in Havre, Montana.
 Thankfully, at least three of them play in progressive death metal band Martriden.
-The band have been less active since releasing Cold and the Silence in 2015, but we’ve got our fingers crossed we’ll hear another album from them before the decade is through.
+The band have been less active since releasing Cold And The Silence in 2015, but we’ve got our fingers crossed we’ll hear another album from them soon.

 Omaha’s greatest metal export now resides in Denver, Colorado – but that doesn’t negate Cellador’s Nebraskan roots.
 Their debut – produced by legendary Morbid Angel alum, Erik Rutan – could be the finest example of power metal to come out of the Midwest in the 2000s.